St Joseph's University, 36, Lalbagh Road, Bengaluru-560027, Karnataka, India.

 12. Any other relevant mechanism

-If, in the course of the proceedings before it, the Committee is satisfied that any person has retaliated against / victimized the complainant or any person assisting the complainant as a result of the complaint having been made or such assistance having been offered, the Committee shall report the same in writing, to the Principal/Management, with reasons and with recommendations of the action to be taken against such person.
+(i) If, at the end of the proceedings before it, the committee is convinced that, the complainant has knowingly brought false charges of sexual harassment against any person, it shall report the same in writing to the Vice Chancellor/Management, with reasons and recommendations of the action to be taken against such person.

-If, at the culmination of the proceedings before it, the Committee is satisfied that the complainant has knowingly brought false charges of sexual harassment against any person, it shall report the same in writing to the Vice Chancellor/Management, with reasons and with recommendations of the action to be taken against such person.
+(ii) If in the course of the proceedings before it, the Committee is satisfied that any person has retaliated against /victimized the complainant or any person assisting the complainant the committee shall report the same in writing, to the Vice chancellor/Management, with reasons and with recommendations of the action to be taken against such a person.

 All rights reserved © 2023 St Joseph's University, Bengaluru